-On each Valuation Day, the Fund Manager charges the Fund, a management fee at the rate of 1.
-5% per annum of the Fund's net asset value.
+On each Valuation day, the Fund Manager charges the Fund, a management fee at the rate of .50% per annum of the Fund's net asset value.
 The Fund Manager also recovers from the Fund any other expenses incurred on behalf of the Fund such as audit and legal fees, board compensation and other similar charges.
-These charges are not expected to exceed in total 0.20% per annum of the Fund's net assets value.
+These charges are not expected to exceed in total 0.2 percent per annum of the Fund's net assets value.

-In addition, on daily basis the Fund Manager charges the Fund, custody 0.035% plus 10 USD for each transaction, and administration fees the rate of 0.20% per annum of the Fund's net asset value.
+In addition, on daily basis the Fund Manager charges the Fund, custody fees at the rate of 0.005% per annum of the Fund's net asset value and \$8 per transaction.